acolajanni/MetatranscriptomicsBenchmark/README.md

 ## Simulation scripts

-To repreduce the simulated datasets follow the instructions:
+To reproduce the simulated datasets follow the instructions:

-For the evaluation of sequencing depth:
+### Evaluation of sequencing depth

 ```bash
 PATH_DATA=~/data/Simulation/with_replacement/